CosmWasm/cosmwasm/packages/check/README.md

 cosmwasm-check artifacts/*.wasm
 ```

-Check if a contract would ran on a blockchain with a specific set of
+Check if a contract would run on a blockchain with a specific set of
 capabilities:

 ```sh